huly94/smart_museum_proj/README.md

 Applications model a certain use case that we can have inside the museum.
 We can have two types of applications: a general application, that takes care of an overall task like the managing of the light, and an individual (or dedicated) application that depends on the visitor.
-Indeed different visitors can be in different states of the same application, for example a visitor that is just arrived at a work cannot be in the same state of a visitor that is in front of it since several minutes.
+Indeed different visitors can be in different states of the same application, for example, a visitor that is just arrived at a work cannot be in the same state of a visitor that is in front of it since several minutes.
 Applications are state machines, and the code of the abstract app, that has an update method that is different in every specific application, is the following: